Overview: Resident Training Program in Veterinary Anatomic Pathology

 2) Curriculum vitae

-3) letters of recommendation, sent directly from the referee and not the candidate.
+3) letters of recommendation, sent via. e-mail directly from the referee and not the candidate.

 4) Official transcripts from all veterinary and post-veterinary education.
 You may submit them electronically along with your entire application packet, but a certified official hard copy must be mailed separately in a sealed envelope by you or your veterinary school.
 If you are a foreign applicant interpretation of their University’s grading system has to be provided with the application.
 FOREIGN APPLICANTS.